spalx/common-loggers-pkg/README.md

 HTTP requests logger.
 Logs to a rotation file.
 File is rotated every 5 days or when 100MB size is reached.

-### accessLogger

-Incoming HTTP requests logger.
-Logs to a rotation file.
-File is rotated every 5 days or when 100MB size is reached.

-## Other functions

-### autoLogExpressRequests(app)

-Calling this function will start automatic logging of incoming express HTTP requests.
-It uses the "accessLogger" logger.

 ---

 ## Imports